floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/render-details.md

 :::info You might have noticed the `phx-click` attributes present in the `<button>` elements in the example above.
 These are examples of attributes (a.k.a "bindings") that are added to HTML elements that initiate server events based on user interaction.
-There are four main types of bindings: click, form, key, focus/blur and we will cover them in more detail in the [section on User Events](/docs/user-events-slash-bindings/overview). :::
+There are four main types of bindings: click, form, key, focus/blur.
+We will cover them in more detail in the [section on User Events](/docs/user-events-slash-bindings/overview). :::